Hell has frozen over. Develocity supports Apache Maven!

 Etienne: We’re just going to run the clean compile.
 The only difference to what you would do at home is that we’ve also enabled to build scan extension for Maven.
 So, what happens as I run the clean compile is that in the background the Maven plugin or Maven extension is capturing data about what’s happening in the build.
 What that is exactly we’ll see in a second, once we get in this game.

 Stefan: So, it looks like a URL there

 Etienne: Yes, exactly.
 At the end of the build you can see that build published a scan.
-Meaning whatever was captured while running the build has been published to the Gradle Enterprise server.
+Meaning whatever was captured while running the build has been published to the Develocity server.
 So now let’s take a look at that.